dmidk/dlotter/README.md

 # Important assumptions
 - All files should be in the same projection.
 This is to speed up the plotting.
 - All files will be plotted in the same domain.
 This is also to speed up plotting.
+- All data at one time are in the same file

 # Prerequisites
 *dlotter* is a script tool based on python.
 Dependencies is defined in `dlotter.yml` and a python environment can be made using (mini)conda: